Webhooks overview¶

 Changing which events you receive¶

 To add or remove event types: edit your integration manifest's declared_webhook_event_types.
 Future deliveries reflect the updated set immediately.
-Past events are not replayed unless you explicitly request a replay (replays are bounded — typically 7 days of history).
+Past events are not replayed unless you explicitly request a replay.

 Pause your manifest's webhook handling entirely by removing all entries from declared_webhook_event_types.
 While none are declared, no deliveries fire.
 Re-add later to resume.